-As of February 25, 2022, we own, co-own or license over 170 pending patent applications worldwide in over 20 patent families, including United States and corresponding foreign patent applications.
-As of February 25, 2022, four U.S. patents and one Japanese patent have issued to us that are generally expected to expire between the years 2037 to 2039, subject to possible patent term adjustment and/or extension.
+As of March 5, 2023, we own, co-own or license over 250 pending patent applications worldwide in over 26 patent families, including United States and corresponding foreign patent applications.
+As of March 5, 2023, nine U.S. patents and four foreign patents have been issued or allowed.
+Our patents and any patents that may issue from our pending patent applications are generally expected to expire between the years 2037 to 2044, subject to possible patent term adjustment and/or extension.
 Our policy is to file patent applications to protect technology, inventions and improvements to inventions that are commercially important to the development of our business.
-We seek United States and foreign patent protection for a variety of technologies, including, research compounds and methods, candidate compounds and antibodies for modulating the activity of integrins, methods for treating diseases of interest, and methods for manufacturing our products.
+We seek United States and foreign patent protection for a variety of technologies, including, research compounds and antibodies for modulating the activity of integrins, methods for treating diseases of interest, and methods for manufacturing our products.
 We also intend to seek patent protection or rely upon trade secret rights to protect other technologies that may be used to discover and validate targets and that may be used to identify and develop novel products.
 We seek protection, in part, through confidentiality and proprietary information agreements.
 We are a party to various other license agreements that give us rights to use specific technologies in our research and development.